Intro-CS-App-Dev-and-Deploy/Overview/README.md

-**Drawing a Rectangle**, <a href="">Create this Example, starter and exemplar</a>
-- Purpose: using rect() parameters as variables in "divisions of page" metaphor leading to advanced Geometry Ratios, buttons, text, and images code
-- Exemplar is static and flat (comments will point toward dynamic sections)

 **Composite Shapes**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Composite-Shapes">Create this Example, starter and exemplar</a>
 - In Junior High Math Class, composite shapes describe combinations of 2D Primitive Shapes, that is the same in 8-bit GUI Design